 So the smoke works to get them to least come out to try and take a breath and then just shot him in the hole.

 So that is some added fashion I would say You.

 How can I ensure that I have caught all the rats in my house?

 You must know that rats mostly come in pairs.
 If you saw a rat in your house, then there are chances that there can be more of them.
 But, how to be sure of it?

 If you have caught a rat and still hear unusual noises during silence, then there are chances that more rats are around you.
 So, it’s necessary for you to them soon.
-Rats when present in pair can multiply their breed into hundreds and you would never be aware of it.
-So, make use of the rat trap to attract those little furry animals with their favorite bait and throw them out of the house quickly.
+Rats when present in pairs can multiply their breed into hundreds and you would never be aware of it.
+So, make use of the rat traps outside to attract those little furry animals with their favorite bait and throw them out of the house quickly.

 Edmond Clark is a 34-year-old Blogger from California, USA.
 He is a Certified Market Research Professional (MRP) & a full-time blogger.
 His aim is to help the consumer to choose the best product from the market.
 Contact him for any of your queries.